open-toolchain/tekton-catalog/README.md

 ## Cloud Foundry related tasks

-- **cf-deploy-app**: This task allows to perform a deployment of a Cloud Foundry application using `ibmcloud cf` commands.
-[Documentation is here](./cloudfoundry/README.md)
+- **[cf-deploy-app](./cloudfoundry/README.md)**: This task allows to perform a deployment of a Cloud Foundry application using `ibmcloud cf` commands.

 ## Git related tasks

-- **git-clone-repo**: This task fetches the credentials needed to perform a git clone of a repo specified by a [Continuous Delivery toolchain](https://cloud.ibm.com/docs/services/ContinuousDelivery?topic=ContinuousDelivery-toolchains-using) and then uses them to clone the repo.
-[Documentation is here](./git/README.md)
+- **[git-clone-repo](./git/README.md#git-clone-repo)**: This task fetches the credentials needed to perform a git clone of a repo specified by a [Continuous Delivery toolchain](https://cloud.ibm.com/docs/services/ContinuousDelivery?topic=ContinuousDelivery-toolchains-using) and then uses them to clone the repo.
-- **git-set-commit-status**: This task is setting a git commit status for a given git commit (revision) in a git repository repository integrated in a [Continuous Delivery toolchain](https://cloud.ibm.com/docs/services/ContinuousDelivery?topic=ContinuousDelivery-toolchains-using).
-[Documentation is here](./git/README.md)
+- **[git-set-commit-status](./git/README.md#git-set-commit-status)**: This task is setting a git commit status for a given git commit (revision) in a git repository repository integrated in a [Continuous Delivery toolchain](https://cloud.ibm.com/docs/services/ContinuousDelivery?topic=ContinuousDelivery-toolchains-using).

 ## IBM Cloud Container Registry related tasks